 Various tiny leaflets in feathery patterns make up the stunning bright green frosts.
 The fronds typically measure 2 to 3 feet long and between one and two feet wide.
 The stem of the bracken fern is usually black or dark brown and could be slightly smooth or ridged.
 The roots of this plant may also be quite large.
 The Bracken Fern is an incredibly distinctive plant that can discern its presence in the wild due to its triangular fronds resembling a shuttlecock's shape.

-The low-maintenance and easy-growing requirements of this fern's graceful appearance make it the most sought-after shade plant garden, with shaded border rocks and slopes of ponds with shade.
-They are also great to plant on sloped hills and have little sunlight since they're much easier to cultivate than grass.
-The appearance of maidenhair ferns could be deceiving.
-They are small and fan-shaped leaflets made of a single frond creating an appearance similar to hair.
+The Maidenhair fern is also great to plant on sloped hills since they're much easier to cultivate than grass.
+The appearance of Maidenhair ferns could be deceiving.
+They have small and fan-shaped leaflets made of a single frond creating an appearance similar to hair.

-An Eastern North American native, Osmunda cinnamomea is a perennial fern.
-With its stunning greenery and low maintenance, this plant is the perfect combination.
-It is an excellent choice for USDA zones 4 to 9 in a semi-to-full shade-growing setting.
+An Eastern North American native, Osmunda Cinnamomea is a perennial fern.
+With its stunning greenery and low maintenance, this plant is an excellent choice.
+It thrives in USDA zones 4 to 9 in a semi-to-full shade-growing setting.

-They are great for ground cover for flower beds, as an accent plant, foundation plantings, or ornamental species.
+They are great as ground cover for flower beds, as an accent plant, for foundation plantings, or for ornamental species.
 The common name comes due to the color of its reddish-brown fronds, which look like cinnamon sticks in form and color.
-Although it is named after cinnamon, this plant doesn't possess a strong scent.
-Its scent is slightly earthy and organic, like all ferns.
 It has enormous feathery fronds that can reach as high as four feet.

-The fronds consist of various small leaflets, forming an ethereal pattern.
-The leaflets typically have bright green and are shiny.
-The stems of cinnamon fern can be light brown or rusty and are sometimes slightly smooth or ridged.
+The fronds of the Cinnamon fern consist of various small leaflets, forming an ethereal pattern.
+The leaflets typically are bright green and shiny.
+The stems of the Cinnamon fern can be light brown or rusty and are sometimes slightly smooth or ridged.
 The roots are robust and can easily support the massive fronds.
-They are durable, free of insects and diseases, and resistant to extreme weather.
+They are durable, resistant to insects and diseases, and do well in extreme weather.

 Matteuccia Struthiopteris is a massive and dazzling perennial fern with beautiful, plume-like fronds that will surely draw the attention of admirers.
 They are fans of a moist and part shade area within USDA zones 3 through 7.
-Ostrich fern is a gorgeous ornamental plant that is striking and stylish in any partially-shaded setting.
-It's ideal near the rear of a garden border and in natural areas near water features, an acquisition, or any partially shaded space you discover.
+The Ostrich fern is a gorgeous ornamental plant that looks stylish in any garden setting.
+It's ideal near the rear of a garden border, in natural areas near water features, or in any partially shaded space.

 Ostrich fern gets its name because of its springtime appearance.
-As new growth begins to emerge in the springtime, the newly formed fronds are covered in an orange-colored fuzzy covering called the crown.
-It will fall off when the fronds break.
-The crown is an oval shape on the tips.
-It reminds us of an ostrich tucking its head back to hide.
-Matteuccia Struthiopteris is also distinct in size, as it can grow to 3 to 6 feet high, and the beautiful green fronds develop a distinctive feathered, slender appearance.
+As new growth begins to emerge in the springtime, the newly formed fronds are covered in an orange-colored fuzzy covering called the “crown”.
+The Ostrich fern gets its name from the open plumes that resemble ostrich feathers.
+Matteuccia Struthiopteris is also distinct in size, as it can grow to 3 to 6 feet high, and the beautiful green fronds develop a distinctive feathery appearance.

-The massive fronds are shaped like a sword with sharp tips.
 Maintaining and planting an ostrich fern can be simple.
-The primary requirement is to place it within a shaded spot because it needs indirect light, not sunlight.
-It will adapt to the early morning sun, but it will not be tolerant of afternoon sunlight.
-It prefers fertile, moist soil that has rapid and efficient drainage.
-Humid conditions attract it, but it is not a fan of wet roots.
+The important thing is to place it within a shaded spot because it needs indirect light, not sunlight.
+It will adjust to the early morning sun, but it will not tolerate the afternoon sunlight.
+It prefers fertile, moist soil that has rapid and efficient drainage, so its roots don’t sit in water for too long.